If you intend to work your way through this article, go here for the version-controlled source.

 setlocal linebreak

-The Vim Compiler Directory
+The Vim compiler Directory

-directory define how compilers are called and how the output is displayed.
+Vim uses the make command to run compilers and other tools. *.vim files in the complier directory define how compilers are called and how the output is displayed.

-Python isn’t a compiled language, but Python developers can can borrow make
+Python isn’t a compiled language, but Python developers can can borrow make ( we’ll use the asynchronous Make in tpope/vim-dispatch) to lint and fix our Python files.

 asynchronous pre-commit

-Set up a mapping to run pre-commit
+Set up a mapping to run pre-commit asynchronously in Vim’s quickfix window.
+To do this, define a compiler in $MYVIMDIR/compiler.

 :e $MYVIMDIR\compiler\precommit.vim

-Add this content to precommit.vim
+Add this content to ~\vimfiles\compiler\precommit.vim:

 vim9script

-CompilerSet makeprg=pre-commit\ run\ -a
+CompilerSet makeprg=pre-commit\ run

-# errorformats:
+# mypy

-# 1. ruff
+# ruff

-# 3. pyright
+# pyright

-Add this content to after/ftplugin/python.vim
+Add this content to ~\vimfiles\after\ftplugin\python.vim:

 compiler precommit

-nmap <buffer> <leader>l :update<CR>:vert Make<CR>:update<CR>
+nmap <buffer> <leader>l :call RunPrecommit()<CR>

 More

 At this point, your OS and various APIs are a high-functioning IDE.
 You may still want to put some work into your editor, but that will be the easy part.
-Vim has great documentation available with :h topic
+Vim has great documentation available with :h topic if you know what you’re looking for.
+If you’re not sure what you’re looking for, try :FuzzyHelp to search the help files with the fuzzbox plugin we just installed.

 It’s a common thing to commit your Vim configuration and even to keep it public.
 Here’s mine: ShayHill/vimfiles.
 Here’s famous Vim user Tim Pope’s config: tpope/dotfiles.
 Remember that it’s never finished.
 Enjoy the process.